 If you establish a special needs trust for the benefit of someone else with your funds, it would be a third-party special needs trust.
 Under program rules, Medicaid is required to seek reimbursement from the estate of a deceased individual that was enrolled in the program.
 However, the Medicaid program cannot seek reimbursement from assets that remain in a third-party special needs trust after the death of the beneficiary.

 Sometimes, a person with a disability will come into some money through a personal injury settlement or judgment.
 In other instances, a well-meaning individual could leave an inheritance to someone that is enrolled in these government programs.
 Under these circumstances, it is possible for a parent, a grandparent, a legal guardian, or a court to establish a first party or self-settled special needs trust with the funds.

 The same situation would exist with regard to the ability of the trustee to use the assets in the trust to satisfy the supplemental needs of the beneficiary.
 However, there is one major difference.
 After the death of the beneficiary, assets that remain in the trust could be absorbed by Medicaid.

 Our estate planning attorneys are very committed to education, because knowledge is power when it comes to estate planning and elder law matters.
-You can obtain some great information if you visit this website on a regular basis, and we also offer seminars on an ongoing basis.
-There are a number of sessions on the calendar at the present time, and we urge you to take a look at the schedule and make plans to attend one of these informative seminars.
+You can obtain some great information if you visit this website on a regular basis, and we also offer Webinars on an ongoing basis.
+There are a number of sessions on the calendar at the present time, and we urge you to take a look at the schedule and make plans to attend one of these informative Webinars.

 If you are ready to take action to discuss special needs planning or any other estate planning matter with one of our attorneys, we would be more than glad to help.
 You can send us a message to request a consultation, and if you would prefer to speak with someone in person, give us a call at 775-823-9455.